mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/sdk_api.md

 ### Send messages to devices with `SDK.API.gate` ###

-The key object for responding to your device messages is the `SDK.API.gate` object, an instance of the class {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::MessageGate MessageGate} already configured for your agent with the following methods:
+The key object for responding to your device messages is the `SDK.API.gate` object, an instance of the class {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::CloudGate CloudGate} already configured for your agent with the following methods:

-- {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::MessageGate#reply gate.reply(msg, content)} will reply to a message with the given content
+- {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::DeviceGate#reply gate.reply(msg, content)} will reply to a message with the given content
-- {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::MessageGate#push gate.push(asset, account, content)} will push a message to the device identified by the given asset
+- {Sdk_api_XX_DOWNCASED_CLEAN_PROJECT_NAME::SDK::DeviceGate#push gate.push(asset, account, content)} will push a message to the device identified by the given asset

 **Examples**